jasonbrodeur/dsi-text-prep/python.md

 # Run our text against the model
 doc = nlp(text)

-# Use the displacy module to display parts of speech
+# Use the displacy module to display named entities
 from spacy import displacy
 displacy.render(doc,style='ent')
 ```